 // God the Son

 He Came: Moved by love and in obedience to his Father, the Son came into the world as a man, but without the loss of his divinity.
 He was conceived by the miraculous work of the Holy Spirit, and was born as Jesus of Nazareth through the virgin Mary.
 He was tempted in every way that we are and yet lived a sinless life.
-He came to reveal God to us and to rescue us from our rebellion and rejection of God (sin) and it’s consequences.
+He came to reveal God to us and to rescue us from our rebellion and rejection of God (sin) and its consequences.
 He Died and Rose: He died on the cross in our place, removing all barriers to our relationship with the Father.
 Three days later, he rose bodily from the grave, as a demonstration of his power over sin and death, and as proof of his identity as the eternal Son of God.
 For 40 days after his resurrection, he remained on the earth and appeared to over 500 people, teaching them and eating with them.
-After this time he retuned to heaven, where he now rules at the ‘right hand of the Father’, and through him all who love him have access to the Father.
-He Will Come Again: At an unknown time in the future, Jesus will return physically, to establish his everlasting kingdom.
+After this time he returned to heaven, where he now rules at the ‘right hand of the Father’, and through him all who love him have access to the Father.
+He Will Come Again: At an unknown time in the future, Jesus will return physically, to establish His everlasting kingdom.
 At this time all the dead will be physically raised, and along with the living will be judged by him, according to how they have responded to his life and teachings.

 // God the Holy Spirit

-Was sent by God the Father and the Son into the world in order to: make us aware of our need of a saviour, lead us to trust in Jesus’ life and work and to empower the believer to live a new life in obedience to God.
+Was sent by God the Father and the Son into the world in order to: make us aware of our need for a saviour, lead us to trust in Jesus’ life and work and empower the believer to live a new life in obedience to God.
 He spoke through the Old Testament Prophets and inspired the writers of the New Testament, and he enables us to understand what God has revealed about himself.

 // The Church